How the West Was Won (film): The Plains (1851)

-Eve's sister Lilith (Debbie Reynolds) chose to go back East but after some years finds herself touring in St. Louis, where she and her stage troupe are hired to perform their acts at the Music hall.
-She attracts the attention of professional gambler Cleve Van Valen (Gregory Peck).
-After overhearing that she has just inherited a California gold mine, and to avoid paying his debts to another gambler (John Larch), Cleve joins the wagon train taking her there.
-Wagonmaster Roger Morgan (Robert Preston) and he court her along the way, but she rejects them both, much to the dismay of her new friend and fellow traveler Agatha Clegg (Thelma Ritter), who is searching for a husband.
+Eve's sister Lilith chooses to go back east, dreaming of becoming rich, and years later becomes a singer and dancer in St. Louis.
+While performing at a music hall, she attracts the attention of professional gambler Cleve van Valen, who learns that she has just inherited a California gold mine.

-Surviving an attack by Cheyennes, Lilith and Cleve arrive at the mine, only to find that it is worthless.
-Cleve leaves.
-Lilith returns to work in a dance hall in a camp town, living out of a covered wagon.
-Morgan finds her and again proposes marriage unromantically.
-She tells him, "Not now, not ever."
+On a wagon train heading west, Lilith partners with an elderly woman named Agatha; Cleve joins them to avoid his debts and to swindle Lilith of her gold.
+Wagonmaster Roger Morgan and Cleve court her along the way, but she rejects them both.
+Surviving an arduous trek and an attack by the Cheyenne together, Lilith falls for Cleve.
+The pair eventually arrive at the mine, but discover that it is worthless.
+Cleve leaves; Lilith returns to work in a camp town's dance hall, heartbroken.
+Morgan finds her and again proposes marriage, to no avail.

-Later, Lilith is singing in the music salon of a riverboat.
+Later, Lilith performs on a Sacramento riverboat.
 By chance, Cleve is a passenger.
-When he hears Lilith's voice, he leaves the poker table (and a winning hand), tells her he fell in love with her at first sight, and proposes to her.
-He tells her of the opportunities waiting in the rapidly growing city of San Francisco.
+The pair happily reunite, and Cleve proposes to her, telling her of the business opportunities waiting in San Francisco.
 She accepts his proposal.

-This section also was directed by Henry Hathaway.

 The Civil War (1861–1865)

-Linus Rawlings joins the Union army as a captain in the American Civil War.
-Despite Eve's wishes, their son Zeb (Peppard) eagerly enlists as well, looking for glory and an escape from farming.
-Corporal Peterson (Andy Devine) assures them the conflict will not last very long.
-The bloody Battle of Shiloh shows Zeb that war is nothing like he imagined, and unknown to him, his father dies there.
-Zeb encounters a similarly disillusioned Confederate (Russ Tamblyn), who suggests deserting.
+Linus Rawlings has joined the Union army as a captain in the American Civil War.
+Despite Eve's wishes, their son Zeb enlists as well, seeking adventure and an escape from farming.
+The bloody Battle of Shiloh shows Zeb the cruel realities of war, and his father dies there.

-By chance, they overhear a private conversation between generals Ulysses S. Grant (Harry Morgan) and William Tecumseh Sherman (Wayne).
-The rebel realizes he has the opportunity to rid the South of two of its greatest enemies and tries to shoot them, leaving Zeb no choice but to kill him with the bayonet from his shattered musket.
-Afterward, Zeb rejoins the army.
-Footage from MGM's 1957 Film "Raintree County" of the Civil War Battle of Chickamauga were used for combat scenes during the day, as the scenes with Peppard, Tamblyn, Wayne and Morgan were all at night.
+Zeb encounters a disillusioned Confederate soldier who suggests deserting.
+By chance, they eavesdrop on Generals Ulysses S. Grant and William Tecumseh Sherman.
+The Confederate realizes he has the opportunity to shoot them, leaving Zeb no choice but to kill him.
+Zeb continues to serve for the rest of the war.

-When the war finally ends, Zeb returns home as a lieutenant, only to find his mother has died.
-She had lost the will to live after learning that Linus had been killed.
-Zeb gives his share of the family farm to his brother Jeremiah, who is content to be a farmer, and leaves in search of a more interesting life.
+When the war ends, Zeb returns home as a lieutenant and learns his mother died, having lost the will to live after losing Linus.
+Zeb gives his share of the family farm to his brother and leaves, deciding to stay in the army.

-This section was directed by John Ford.